APEX-Searcher: Refining Credit Assignment with Subgoaling for Agentic Retrieval-Augmented Generation: Methodology

 \subsection{The APEX-Searcher Inference Pipeline}

-Let a complex, multi-hop question be denoted by $Q$.
-Answering $Q$ requires synthesizing information from a large-scale external knowledge corpus, $C$.
-The primary objective is to generate a final answer, $A_{final}$, that is both correct and faithful to the information contained within $C$.
-The process to achieve this is modeled as a stateful, sequential task.
+\paragraph{Problem Formulation.} Given a complex multi-hop question $Q$ and an external corpus $C$, our objective is to generate a final answer $A_{\text{final}}$ that is faithful to $C$.
+We model this as a stateful, two-stage process: